Differentiable Sparsification for Deep Neural Networks: Conclusion

 \section{Conclusion}

 In this study, we proposed a fully differentiable sparsification method that can simultaneously learn the sparsified structure and weights of deep neural networks.
-Our proposed method is versatile in that it can seamlessly be integrated into different types of neural networks and used to address various problems.
+Our proposed method is versatile in that it can seamlessly be integrated into different types of neural networks and used to address a wide range of problems and scenarios.

-\begin{ack} This research was supported by the National Research Council of Science \& Technology (NST) grant by the Korea government (MSIP) (No. CRC-15-05-ETRI). \end{ack}